-Part IV only applies to tenured and tenure-track faculty.
-Part IV of the PRR does not apply to instructors with contracts or at-will faculty appointments.
-For instructors with contracts, the process for addressing conduct, including any sanctions, is as outlined in their contracts.
-This PRR is intended to reflect the best practices for dealing with unprofessional conduct, and administrators are encouraged to consider the processes in Part IV as informative guidelines that they should check before making decisions regarding discipline and/or termination of at-will employees.
-Nothing in the PRR is intended to alter the at-will nature of at-will appointments (e.g., research faculty or post-docs) or contracts for instructors.
+Part IV applies to tenured and tenure-track faculty, and instructor-track and clinical-track faculty with multi-year contracts.
+Part IV of the PRR does not apply to at-will faculty appointments.
+This PRR is intended to reflect the best practices for dealing with unprofessional conduct, and administrators are encouraged to consider the processes in Part IV as informative guidelines that they should consult before making decisions regarding discipline and/or termination of at-will employees.
+Nothing in the PRR is intended to alter the at-will nature of at-will-appointments.^m